 Cutting your usage

 Phone apps are designed to control cell phone use.
 Breaking Free app is a useful one.
 If you’re looking to cut your cell phone use, keep busy, find hobbies, and spend time with friends and children without the cell phone in hand.
 Tune in to the present and learn to enjoy the experience.
-Simply put, turn it off!
-As you become comfortable, try leaving the phone at home when you go out—you will see how much you will enjoy yourself.
+To put it simply, turn it off!
+As you become comfortable, try leaving the phone at home when you go out.
+You will see how much you will enjoy yourself.
 Lastly, set a limit for the day and cut off all alerts after you’ve reached your daily limit.

 Shortly after graduating college, pursuing my career was no longer my first priority.
 I was preparing for the full-time job of becoming a mom for the months ahead of me.
 What an enormous responsibility for a single, young aspiring journalist!